-If you think you or your child has strep throat, call your doctor or an ear, nose and throat specialist.
-A healthcare professional takes a simple throat culture by swabbing the throat and tonsils.
-The doctor puts the culture into a machine that analyzes the bacteria.
-The machine gives results in several minutes.
-The doctor may also send the culture to a lab to see if strep bacteria are present.
+Luckily, a rapid strep test and regular strep test are available to help diagnose this condition.
+A health care professional takes a simple throat culture by swabbing the throat and tonsils.
+They then put the culture into a machine that analyzes the bacteria and the machine gives results in several minutes.
+In some cases, the provider may also send the culture to a lab to see if strep bacteria are present.

 - Macrolides, including the Z-pack

 It’s important to take all the antibiotics prescribed to you.
 Only taking some of the medicine could cause your symptoms to return.

 Also, watch for side effects while taking antibiotics.
 If a rash, swelling or breathing problems develop, it could be an allergic reaction to the medicine.

 How long does it take to recover from strep throat?